7. Time Evolution in Phase Space: Poisson Brackets and Constants of the Motion

 The Poisson Bracket

-A functionof the phase space coordinates of the system and time has total time derivative
+the phase space coordinates of the system and time has total time derivative

 This is often written as